 Posted May 9, 2012 at 10:00 am by Former Writer

 Tool kits are often one of the most useful things a user will ever download.
 They usually let users efficiently perform a variety of tasks including acquiring root, installing a custom recovery, and flashing various development work ranging from ROMs to kernels.
 In other words, it lowers the entry cost for new users, and allows even the more experienced users to enjoy easy flashing.

 Now, thanks to XDA Recognized Developer hasoon2000, there are a variety of tool kits for many HTC devices.
 Currently supported devices include the HTC myTouch 4G Slide, HTC One S, HTC One X, HTC Amaze 4G, HTC Rezound, and the HTC Vivid.

-Posted April 27, 2012 By: egzthunder1
+Posted April 27, 2012 at 06:00 pm by egzthunder1

 Logic would dictate that our devices should survive thanks to their creators, and their continued existence would depend solely on their willingness to prolong it.
 If the aforementioned statement was in fact true, the creators (in this case the manufacturers) would release updates in a more timely manner.
 However, as we have seen time and time again, this is hardly ever the case, be it for quality assurance practices, carriers blocking the updates, etc.

 Whatever the reason may be, we often find ourselves with devices that unfortunately do not make the manufacturers’ cut.
 That is, unless some brave soul would dare to go straight into the giant’s castle to retrieve this golden egg.
 The fairy tale . . .
 READ ON »